prithivjp/avsdmux4x1_3v3/README.md

     If any wrong label is entered, a dialogue box opens containing the list of all nodes and labels available.

+## Pre Layout characteristics
+The inputs of the multiplexer are basically the outputs of DAC and Bandgap Reference.
+Such models were created
+and simulated.
+The spice netlist corresponding to the modelis available in folder Netlist named **model.cir**.
+Block diagram and output waveforms are shown below.

 ## Contact Details
    **Prithivi Raj K  National Institute of Technology Tiruchirapalli prithivjp@gmail.com**
    **Kunal Ghosh  Co-Founder at VLSI System Design(VSD) kunalpghosh@gmail.com**